ralgr/a-better-autoura/documentation.md

 Additionally, the authentication feature available when integrating Firebase was also implemented.
 Authentication in this case, relates to the creation of accounts to do multiple things:

-1. To be **gain access**  of the save feature.
+1. To **gain access**  of the save feature.
 2. As a **usability feature** to attribute the correct saved data to the correct user and only show these saved data.
 3. As a **key** used in deciding whether to display or remove additional user interface elements pertaining to saving locations, which is a feature intended for users that are logged in only.

 ## GitHub Workflow

 This project also makes use of GitHub for version control.
 The ability to create branches separate from a main branch will enable the project to have a safe and efficient environment for experimentation without risk of breaking the application.
-The project workflow will be an iterative process will mainly follow the pattern below for each feature to be included:
+The project workflow will be an iterative process that will mainly follow the pattern below for each feature to be included:

 ```
 1. Create a experimentation branch.